 “I simply loved it – my first music camp.
 The setting is lovely (understatement).”

-Our 2018 instructors are Rob Brereton, Thomasina, Sarah Kate Morgan, and Bob Webb.
+Our 2021 instructors include Susan Trump, Dave Haas, Jeff Furman, and Bob Webb.
 We will again make music among the tall trees at the Wallowa Lake Camp and Conference Center, near the charming town of Joseph in northeastern Oregon, known for its bronze foundries and art galleries.
 Look for our ad in the winter issue of Dulcimer Players’ News and let your friends know about us!
 Dulcimer Week in the Wallowas is hosted by Heidi Muller & Bob Webb.

 Classes and Instructors

 Players of all levels are invited to Dulcimer Week!
 We have classes for everyone, from beginner to advanced.
-Our 2018 faculty lineup features accomplished, nationally-known instructors Rob Brereton, Thomasina Levy, Sarah Kate Morgan, and Bob Webb with us this year.
+Our 2021 faculty lineup features accomplished, nationally-known instructors including Susan Trump, Dave Haas, Jeff Furman, and Bob Webb.
 Camp begins Sunday evening with an orientation and short performances by the instructors including an overview of what they have planned for class.
 Then we’ll circle up for a welcome jam.

 Every morning Monday-Friday, we’ll have two class periods with rotating instructors, except for Beginners who will have Bob Webb for the entire morning.
 Advanced Beginners, Intermediate, and Advanced classes will each have two instructors every day.
 Susan Trump and Jeff Furman will teach Advanced Beginners; Dave Haas and Jeff Furman will teach Intermediate; and Susan Trump and Dave Haas will teach Advanced.

 One of the most popular aspects of Dulcimer Week is the amount of free time built into the schedule.
 There is so much here to see and do – you can enjoy Wallowa Lake, take the tram to the top of Mt.
 Howard, go birding on the backroads or fishing in the Wallowa River, hike up Hurricane Creek, or go into Joseph to check out the museum, galleries and coffee shops.
 Family members and friends who attend as “non-participants” (companions who spend time on-site but are not taking dulcimer classes) will find many interesting things to occupy their time.
 See our FAQ page for a list of websites to visit for more recreation information.